-The timeframe of each festival could run from a few months to a few years, on officially ending when the work is done, and the goals have been achieved.
+The timeframe of each festival could run from a few months to a few years -only officially ending when the goals are achieved.
 After completion, however, there is still a continuation of monitoring and support for sustained community and environmental health.

-The planning, preparation, and realization of a Regen Festival is one thing, but it's important to understand the actual and realized impact.
-Only once we know the natural, social, and cultural outcomes can we reflect and assess our actions and adjust when planning for future events.
+The planning, preparation, and realization of a Regen Festival is one thing, but it's essential to understand the actual and realized impact.
+Only once we know the natural, social, and cultural outcomes can we reflect and assess our actions and adjust when planning future events.

 Except will carry out impact assessments after each event to ensure: